beentaken/CSCI358_2014/HW/HW7.md

 > - Expected benefits of safe behavior (e.g., insurance discounts for accident-free periods, enhancement of reputation of responsibility)
 > - Expected costs of safe behavior (e.g., using an uncomfortable seat belt, being called a coward by one's peers, time loss)

 #4.
 Look at `HW7-Information Security Interview Questions.pdf`.

 ##a.
 How many of those could you correctly/usefully answer?

+About half.

 ##b.
 Are there any significant gaps in your knowlege?

+Yes, i dont remember the details of many aspects of many things, but i know where i might look for it (i think).
+However, if i start making more notes, ill be more likely to remember.

 ##c.
 Have a look at `HW7-The Ramp.pdf` too

+READING.